0xMukesh/snipli/README.md

 ## `snipli read`

-📖 Read a gist locally using vim
+📖 Read a gist locally using the configured editor

 ```
 USAGE